 In 2004 we moved from the headquarters of CoS to an old building that we renovated, near the Takoma Metro station in Northwest Washington, DC.
 Our building has beautiful spaces for worship, for children, for art, for education, and for fellowship, and is accessible to those who need to use wheelchairs.

 With the move in 2004, our ministry expanded to include a commitment to offer our new home as a meeting place for other organizations with values consistent with our call.
-We are thankful to be hosting 11 other faith communities and many other activities, including 12-step groups, the InterPlay community of Washington, DC, offices of the Al-Anon / Alateen Information Service for Washington DC and Suburban Maryland, the International Federation for Gender Education, New Story Leadership, yoga classes, music workshops, community meetings, and personal celebrations.
+We are thankful to be hosting 11 other faith communities and many other activities, including Twelve Step groups, the InterPlay community of Washington, DC, offices of the Al-Anon / Alateen Information Service of Washington DC and Suburban Maryland, the International Federation for Gender Education, New Story Leadership, yoga classes, music workshops, community meetings, and personal celebrations.
 It is an active “ministry of place.”

 Seekers Church worships on Sunday morning.
 We begin worship at 9:30 with an informal time to share reflections on our faith journey, greet visitors, practice hymns, announce special events in the life of the community, and offer a special prayer for peace and justice.
 We enter the sanctuary at 10:00.
 Worship is usually finished between 11:15 and 11:30, and we gather for coffee and conversation in the large kitchen of the old house that is an integral part of our church home.
 All children participate in the early part of worship, then leave for separate classes.
 We celebrate Communion on the first Sunday of every month, and the children rejoin us for that part of the service.
 A separate pamphlet, “Welcome to Worship With Seekers Church,” provides a more detailed introduction to our community worship.